 You may participate in the political process in a personal capacity, in a manner which does not conflict with your work and as long as you undertake these activities on your own behalf, in your own time, and using your own resources and that you always make it clear that you are representing your own views and not those of EnQuest.
-You should seek prior approval from the HR Director or your local HR Manager if you want to stand for, or accept, any public office.
+You should consult your local HR Manager who can help seek the necessary prior approval if you want to stand for, or accept, any public office.